A Place for Free Community Education

 A Brief History

-Newman Wetlands Center is the focal point of the Clayton County Water Authority’s community education efforts.
-NWC is a natural area dedicated to environmental education that includes approximately one mile of trails through wetland and forest habitats and a learning center with a classroom and exhibits.
-This space was conceptualized by Melvin L. Newman, then the General Manager of CCWA, as a place for free community education about the crucial role wetlands play in protecting Clayton County’s water resources.
+Newman Wetlands Center is a nature area dedicated to environmental education that includes approximately one mile of trails through wetland and forest habitats and a learning center with a classroom and exhibits.
+This space was conceptualized by Melvin L. Newman, then the General Manager of Clayton County Water Authority, as a place for free community education about the crucial role wetlands play in protecting Clayton County’s water resources.

-Since opening our gates to the public in 1995, Newman Wetlands Center has provided a safe, outdoor learning space for hundreds of thousands of people across Metro Atlanta and beyond.
+Since opening the gates to the public in 1995, NWC has provided a safe, outdoor learning space for hundreds of thousands of people across Metro Atlanta and beyond.
 People come to learn about wetlands, bird, photograph wildflowers, and to find a peaceful place to relax, and spend time with loved ones.
 We lead hands-on public and private guided experiences throughout the year.
 We host a free wetlands art exhibit, Unfiltered, and the Wetlands and Watershed Festival annually.